PeoplePlusAI/sunva-frontend/README.md

 1. To get started, clone the repository.
 2. Install the dependencies using `npm install` or `yarn install` or `pnpm install` or `bun install`
     > The project uses `pnpm` as the package manager, but any of them can be used.
+3. The backend URLs are configured in the [src/data/main.ts](src/data/main.ts), change accordingly
-3. The to start the development server, run the following command:
+4. The to start the development server, run the following command:
     ```bash
     npm run dev
     # or